v-maxson/Discord.jsTemplate/README.md

 - To create a seperate config (usually for debugging), create a `src/debug_config.ts` and copy/paste `src/config.ts` into it.
 Set `DebugMode` to `true` within `src/config.ts` to use the Debugging Config file.

+- Buttons are **NOT** supported as of yet.

+- In order for slash commands to work properly, you'll need to delete all of the data within `cache/application_commands.json` and replace it with just `[]`.

 ------------------------------------------------

 ### Contribution Guidelines: